magepages/mpdocs/docs/gift-card/index.md

     * If after the invoice created successfully, but the customer wants to cancel gift card, admin will create a Credit Memo.
 Then, the newly created Gift Card will be eliminated, Gift Code in Manage Gift Code is also canceled
 * In the **Order Completed** line: The gift card of customer will be created as soon as the **Order Complete** is accomplished.
 The gift code will be stored in **Manage Gift Codes**

-#### 1.3 Gift Card/Credit Checkout Configuration
+#### 1.3.
+Gift Card/Credit Checkout Configuration

-##### 1.3.1 General
+##### 1.3.1.
+General
 Follow the path ``Mageplaza > Gift Card: Configuration > Gift Card/Credit Checkout Configuration``

 ![GC16](https://i.imgur.com/JuoxURL.png)

 * In the **Use Coupon Box To Apply Gift Card** field
-  * Select “Yes” to apply the Gift Code with Magento's default Coupon Box.
+  * Select “Yes” to apply Gift Code with Magento's default Coupon Box.
 So that:
     * **Can Used Multiple Gift Cards** section will be hidden
-    * In the frontend, the customer can apply a single Gift Code only.
+    * On the frontend, the customer can apply a single Gift Code only.
 So does admin when creating New Order in the backend.
     * If there’s only Gift Card Product in the Order, when the Gift Code is applied, there will be an error message.
-  * Select “No” to apply the Gift Code by Gift Card Box of the extension.
+  * Select “No” to apply Gift Code by Gift Card Box of the extension.
 So that:
     * **Can Used Multiple Gift Card** section will be display
-    * In the frontend or backend, Magento’s default Coupon Box will be used to apply the discount.
+    * On the frontend or in the backend, Magento’s default Coupon Box will be used to apply the discount.
     * If there’s only Gift Card Product in the Order, the Gift Code will not be displayed.
 * In the **Can Use Multiple Gift Cards** field
   * If you select “No” in **Use Coupon Box To Apply Gift Card** part, this section will be displayed.
-  * Choose “Yes” to allow customers to use multiple gift cards at the same time.
+  * Choose “Yes” to allow customers can use multiple gift cards at the same time.
 * In the **Show Gift Card Summary On Total Block** field
-  * Select “Yes” to display the Gift Code in the Summary section of **Total Block** when the admin do the **View Card** or **Checkout**
+  * Select “Yes” to display the Gift Code in the Summary section of **Total Block** when the admin take action of **View Card** or **Checkout**
-  * The Gift Code is displayed entirely depending on whether  admins use the **Hidden Code Configuration** or not.
+  * The Gift Code is displayed entirely depending on whether admins use **Hidden Code Configuration** or not.
 * In the **Can Use Gift Credit** field
   * Select “Yes” to use the Credit to reduce the order total
   * With the customer who has gift credit balance = 0, this item will not be displayed
-  * Neither will it be displayed if there is only Gift Card Product in Order
+  * Neither will it be displayed if there is only Gift Card Product in the order

-##### 1.3.2 Checkout Process
+##### 1.3.2.
+Checkout Process
 This is a supplementary part of **Gift Card Product Configuration** section

 ![GC17](https://i.imgur.com/90cJKcl.png)

 * In the **Can Use For Shipping Amount** field: Select “Yes” to apply a gift Card and gift credit for the shipping fee.
 If both gift card and gift credit are having sufficient value and the customer doesn’t purchase Gift Card Product, the order can be considered as a free one.
-* In the **Allow Refund Gift Card** field: Select “Yes” to be able to refund amount of a gift card or gift credit on its balance.
+* In the **Allow Refund Gift Card** field: Select “Yes” to be able to refund the amount of a gift card or gift credit to customer's balance.

-#### 1.4 Gift Card Template Configuration
+#### 1.4.
+Gift Card Template Configuration
 Expand ``Mageplaza > Gift Card: Configuration > Gift Card Template Configuration`` to modify general modules changing template for gift certificates

 ![GC18](https://i.imgur.com/sYDT1td.png)